-Building a VMware vSphere Virtual Lab with VMware Fusion - Part 4: Adding ESXi Hosts to a Cluster in vCenter Server
+Building a VMware vSphere Virtual Lab with VMware Fusion - Part 4

 This is the fourth part in a series of tutorials on how to build a VMware vSphere Virtual Lab on a Mac with VMware Fusion.
 In this tutorial, we’ll add our ESXi hosts to a cluster in vCenter server without putting them into maintenance mode.